passff/passff/README.md

   - Pass home.
 If empty, use User home.
   - Location of the gpg agent info file containing environment variables (relative to the home).

+### See the logs

+To enable debug mode, just go in the addon preferences and check the "Enable logs" check box at the bottom of the dialog box.
+You then have to open the Browser console (Tools/Web Developper/Browser console)
+You should see many lines about passff.
+You could Filter on "[PassFF]" if you want

 ### Issues with OS X